 It can even update values that are result of computation.
-Like the ratio of monetary capital of total assets, which never appear in any documents, and can only computed by divide the two values.
-This require a deep understanding of the meaning of value in the sentence.
+Like the ratio of monetary capital of total assets, which never appear in any documents, and can only be computed by dividing the two values.
+This requires a deep understanding of the meaning of value in the sentence.
 On average, one bond prospectus has around 1000 of data points to be updated.
 And tested by professionals, with the help of AI, the time to update a document reduced from 3 hours to half an hour, that is 83% of time is saved.

 This is the application of intelligent document writing.
 Faced with so many applications, you might become interested in what is the technology behind them.
 And next, we move into the second part.
 And this is more technical and show you the technologies behind.
 Let's welcome Dr. Cao.

 Nice to meet you guys.
-I am Yixuan Cao from institute of computing technology.
+I am Yixuan Cao from the Institute of Computing Technology.
 I'm very happy to be here with you.
 And in this part, I want to give you an intuitive idea about what is AI, machine learning, and deep learning.
 I hope that with a simple example, you will realize that AI is not a mystery, but just some math functions, combined with a lot of data.
 Then I will introduce some technologies behind the applications introduced in the previous part, including how do we achieve document intelligence with computer vision and natural language processing.

 So, first, what is AI?
 Most people heard about AI from news and media. like AlphaGo defeats top human Go player.
 Google launched a new round of auto drive test.
 You probably also have experienced AI when you wake up your Siri, or chat with customer service chatbots in Taobao.
 This is what we have heard and experienced from our view.
 But from academic view, AI is a very broad concept.
 It is more like a goal rather than a specific technology.